nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_handling_connections.rst

 .. _conn_iterating:

 Iteration
-    A SynapseCollection can be iterated, yielding a single connection SynapseCollections.
+    A SynapseCollection can be iterated, yielding a single connection SynapseCollection per iteration.

     >>>  for conn in synColl:
     >>>      print(conn.source)